quoke/quoke.github.io/README.md

 An open source collection of quotations.
 See the live site at [quoke.co](https://quoke.co).

-Anyone can add a quotation!
+Anyone can add a quote!

 Simply fork this repository and enable GitHub Pages in Settings (you'll probably have to delete the CNAME file too) and then you'll have a live copy of the site at `https://<your username>.github.io/quoke.github.io`.